How to Convert to a Roth IRA

 - You earn too much to contribute to a Roth in the current year, but you expect to have a higher tax rate during retirement.

 - The amount being converted, when added to your current year’s income, doesn’t trigger onerous tax consequences such as moving you into a higher tax bracket or subjecting you to taxes you otherwise wouldn’t pay.
 For example, retirees who convert assets to a Roth IRA could end up paying more tax on their Social Security benefits and higher Medicare premiums if the converted amount lifts their income above certain levels.
-And in 2013, single filers with more than $200,000 in adjusted gross income* could be subject to additional taxes under provisions of the 2010 health care legislation.
 A tax advisor can help crunch the numbers.

 When your existing IRA account has suffered recent losses.
 A lower balance in your traditional IRA means you will owe less tax at conversion time and have a greater potential for tax-free growth.
-If you convert existing retirement account balances to a Roth IRA this year, you will pay the tax when you file your 2012 tax return in early 2013.
+If you convert existing retirement account balances to a Roth IRA this calendar year, you will pay the tax when you file your tax return next year.

 How to convert